 Laura Potter joined the ORH after years of experience as an attorney and manager of a large nonprofit focused on cancer.
 Laura oversees the ORH Administrative Team.
-In addition, she supervises logistical support for the Annual Oregon Rural Health Conference and the Annual Forum on Aging in Rural Oregon, office HR and compliance issues, and administers the Oregon Rural Practitioner and Oregon Rural Volunteer EMS Provider tax credit programs.
+In addition, she supervises logistical support for the Annual Oregon Rural Health Conference and the Annual Forum on Aging in Rural Oregon, office HR and compliance issues.
 Contact Laura if you have questions regarding conference logistics and tax credit program administration, and for any general questions.

 Sara Mishalanie has over 20 years of experience as a communications professional in both nonprofit and private business.
-Sara joins the ORH team after most recently supporting community engaged research in rural communities throughout Oregon with OHSU.
+Sara joined the ORH team in early 2022, after supporting community engaged research in rural communities throughout Oregon with OHSU.
 Based in Central Oregon, Sara manages all communications and outreach for the ORH team, helping to support and connect rural communities to quality health care in Oregon.
-Contact Sara if you have questions about the website or any other communications inquiries.

 Field Services Director